sirjeff/linkage/README.md

 ## Issues
 There is a problem in the way the module holds focus in the CMS.
 I'm looking at this now ... it might mean that I cannot have the page the landing by default without the user having to modify their _config.yml file
-Please use [Lnikage Issues](/sirjeff/linkage/issues) to add any bungness you find, or check to see what's going on in the funky functions world.
+Please use the [issues](/sirjeff/linkage/issues) link to add any bungness you find, or check to see what's going on in the funky functions world.

 ## The Future...
 - Nicer look'n'feel